crazyginger72/cg72_game/README.txt

-The main game for the Minetest game engine [minetest_game]
+crazyginger72's game for the Minetest game engine [cg72_game]
 ==========================================================

-To build the wholeness of the Minetest project, insert this repository as /games/minetest_game in the Minetest Engine.
+To use this game mode, insert this repository into Minetest's "games" folder, as "games/cg72_game".

 The Minetest Engine can be found in: https://github.com/minetest/minetest/